apache/sling-whiteboard/org.apache.sling.thumbnails/README.md

 - org.apache.servicemix.bundles:org.apache.servicemix.bundles.poi:4.1.2_2
 - org.apache.servicemix.bundles:org.apache.servicemix.bundles.xmlbeans:3.1.0_2

-And a service user `sling-thumbnails` with the following permissions:
+Add a service user `sling-thumbnails` with the following permissions:

 - jcr:write,jcr:nodeTypeManagement,jcr:versionManagement on /content
 - jcr:read on /

+Add a service user mapping: `org.apache.sling.thumbnails:sling-commons-thumbnails=sling-thumbnails`

 Note that this library generates [Sling Feature Models](https://sling.apache.org/documentation/development/feature-model.html) which can be used to install it easily with the Sling Feature Launcher: